Beginner's Guide to MS: How is MS Diagnosed?

 § Sexual dysfunction

-The neurologist will want to discuss your current symptoms and history of symptoms.
-He will want to know what other diseases you may have and those of your immediate and extended family members.
+The neurologist will want to discuss your current symptoms and history of symptoms, as well as other diseases you may have and those of your immediate and extended family members.
 Be as accurate and truthful as possible.
 After the interview, the doctor will conduct a neurological exam looking for clinical evidence of impairment of the central nervous system, which includes the brain, spinal cord and optic nerves.

 Evidence of damage in at least two separate areas of the central nervous system (dissemination in space), AND, Evidence that the damage occurred at least one month apart (dissemination in time), AND, Elimination of all other possible diagnoses